 Do you love the way your dog smells?
 Probably not all of the time, but at least most of the time?
 Some of the time?
 Well, if you do, science assures you that you’re not crazy.
 As articles and forums have begun to pop up talking about that corn chip smell of your dog’s feet, your fascination with your dog’s smell might actually be more scientific than that.

-While a dirty dog is hardly a fun time in the olfactory sense (get it?) a clean and healthy dog’s smell is likely something that, if you’re familiar with, will give you a sense of comfort.
-In the same way that the “newborn baby” smell is attributed to many emotions and feelings, the smell of a dog can be equally comforting.
+While a dirty dog is hardly a fun time in the olfactory sense, a clean and healthy dog’s smell is likely something that, if you’re familiar with it, will give you a sense of comfort.
+In the same way that we attribute many emotions to the “newborn baby” aroma, the scent of a dog can bring equal comfort.

 For those that don’t know, science shows that the sense of smell is often one of the strongest senses attributed to memory.
 Perhaps if you have fond memories of dogs in general, or even just your dog, this likely helps you appreciate their smell more.
 But that’s not all!
 It seems like there are plenty of places on the internet where people are having this very discussion.